marionettejs/guides/README.md

 You can contribute to improve these guides on [GitHub][repo] by sending in a pull request with your changes.

-Anyone who contributes and gets their pull requests merged in is eligible to receive a FREE sticker (the #1 phrase said by developers when someone points out a bug).
+Anyone who contributes and gets their pull requests merged in is eligible to receive a FREE sticker (the [#1 reply](http://www.devbattles.com/en/sand/post-670-Top+20+replies+by+Programmers+when+their+programs+don%27t+work) by developers when their programs don't work).

 ![sticker](sticker.png)